 The First Home Scheme is funded and supported by the Government of Ireland (Department of Housing, Local Government and Heritage) in partnership with Participating Lenders – AIB / EBS / Haven / PTSB / BOI.
 Ultimately, this means that the Government will own a share – up to 30% of your home when it is purchased.
 If you were ever to sell the property, the Government would be in receipt of that 30% out of the agreed sale.

 SYS Mortgages Manager Helen Slattery said, “We are delighted to see the First Home Scheme being introduced into the Irish market.
 Many people will benefit from this, and it will give them the helping hand they need to access the homeowner ladder.
 We are delighted to be working with lenders who offer the scheme.”

 There are a number of criteria that one must meet before successfully applying for the FHS.

-- Applicants must be over 18 years of age,
+- Being over 18 years of age

 - With a spouse, civil partner, or partner, and that relationship has ended.
 For this to be considered, the applicant must not retain a beneficial interest in the previous property, or